 Join our team on Samos!

+Keep in mind that we work in a demanding context.
 Volunteers should expect to live and work in an environment that can, at times, be physically and emotionally demanding.
 On certain occasions, we have to work very long hours at short notice and deal with unfamiliar and challenging situations, including emergencies.

 Diversity Statement